AnthonySquires/Website/README.md

 # My website

-A basic resume/CV website to deomnstrate varisous skills and other things.
+A basic resume/CV website to demonstrate various skills and other things.

 ## To deploy